Tirunesh Dibaba: 2013: Third World Championship in the 10,000 metres

 In February, Tirunesh hoped to break the indoor 2 mile world record at the New Balance Indoor Grand Prix in Boston.
 Her pacer, however, quit at the 1 kilometre mark, and she finished in 9:13.17, seven seconds off the record.
 Tirunesh said after the race, "With this first race [of the year], I am happy.
 But I could have run faster with better pacing--9:03 or 9:04.
 I would have liked to have broken the meet record....
 Running alone is a bit tough.
 When I broke the world record at 5000 meters, I had good pacemakers."

 Tirunesh had planned to run the London Marathon on 21 April, but an injury to the bottom of her heel forced postponement of her debut at this distance.

 She was in good form in May at the Great Manchester Run, setting a course record and an Ethiopian record of 30:49 to win this 10 kilometre road race.

-On 1 June, Tirunesh won the 5000 metres at the Prefontaine Classic in Eugene, Oregon, U.S., a Diamond League event that doubled as Ethiopia's trials for the World Championships.
+On 1 June, Tirunesh won the 5000 metres at the Prefontaine Classic in Eugene, a Diamond League event that doubled as Ethiopia's trials for the World Championships.
 Her finish time of 14:42.01 was one-half second faster than second-place finisher Mercy Cherono of Kenya.
 Tirunesh also finished ahead of five countrywomen, including London Olympian Belaynesh Oljira.

 Tirunesh on 27 June ran her last 10,000 metre race before the World Championships at the Golden Spike Ostrava in the Czech Republic.
 She won with a finishing time of 30:26.67, with Gladys Cherono Kiprono of Kenya finishing second in 30:29.23 and Belaynesh Oljira finishing third.

 Just nine days later on 6 July at the Diamond League meeting in Paris, Tirunesh clocked the fastest 5000 metres by any woman since 2008: 14:23.68.
 Ethiopian Almaz Ayana finished second in a personal best of 14:25.84, followed by countrywomen Gelete Burka, Sule Utura, and Buze Diriba.

 Tirunesh was the favourite to win the 10,000 metres at the World Championships in Moscow.
 She shadowed the leaders during the race until taking the lead with 500 metres remaining and sprinting to her fifth individual World Championships gold medal.
 Her finish time was 30:43.45, with her last 400 metres clocked at 59.98 seconds.